Xen Kria SOM Starter Kits Support

 tmpfs 139M 0 139M 0% /run/user/1000

-In this case, this would be the command to copy:
+In this case, copy this command:

 cp /boot/Image /run/media/writable-mmcblk1p3